 The penis has long been a symbol of masculinity, power, and to a lesser extent virility.
-This most intimate of male organs, has been shrouded in mystery and been the recipient of some bizarre attributions.
+This most intimate of male organs has been shrouded in mystery and been the recipient of some bizarre attributions.

-A LOT of men have concerns about penile length.
-Many stem from a dramatic over-estimation of average penis length.
+A lot of men have concerns about penile length.
+Many stem from a dramatic overestimation of the average penis length.
 A comprehensive study of over 15,000 men found the average erect penis length to be just over 13 cm.
 New research suggests that women consider the ideal penis size to be only a bit longer at just over 6 inches (16 cm).
 By the way, the world’s largest documented penis belongs to an American named Jonah Falcon, who packs roughly 13.5 inches (34 cm).
-I’m sure most of us have, at some time or another, come across the statement “bigger is better”, in relation to the way women feel about the male love-tool.
+I’m sure most of us have, at some time or another, come across the statement “bigger is better” in relation to the way women feel about the male love-tool.
 It seems this is true up until a point only.